David Berkowitz: Lauria and Valenti shooting (July 1976)

 The first shooting attributed to Berkowitz occurred in the Pelham Bay neighborhood of the Bronx.
 At about 1:10 a.m. on July 29, 1976, Donna Lauria (18), an emergency medical technician, and her friend Jody Valenti (19), a nurse, were sitting in Valenti's double-parked Oldsmobile discussing their evening at Peachtree's, a New Rochelle discotheque.
-Lauria opened the car door to leave and noticed a man quickly approaching.
-Startled and angered by the man's sudden appearance, she said, "Now what is this..."
-The man produced a gun from the paper bag that he carried and crouched.
+According to Valenti, Lauria opened the car door to leave and noticed a man quickly approaching.
+Startled and angered by the man's sudden appearance, Lauria said, "Now what is this..."
+The man produced a gun from the paper bag he carried and crouched.
 Bracing one elbow on his knee, he aimed his weapon with both hands and fired.
 Lauria was struck by one bullet that killed her instantly.
 Valenti was shot in her thigh, and a third bullet missed both women.
 The shooter turned and walked away quickly.

-Valenti survived her injury and said that she did not recognize the killer.
+Valenti survived her injury and said she did not recognize the killer.
 She described him as a white male in his thirties with a fair complexion, about 5 ft 8 in tall and weighing about 200 lb.
 His hair was short, dark, and curly in a "mod style".
 This description was repeated by Lauria's father, who claimed to have seen a similar man sitting in a yellow compact car parked nearby.
 Neighbors gave corroborating reports to police that an unfamiliar yellow compact car had been cruising the area for hours before the shooting.
 Years later, in 1993, an imprisoned Berkowitz admitted in an interview with journalist Maury Terry that he had shot Lauria and Valenti.